nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-19-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 15
-songs: ["The Flintstones Theme Song, end credits, Version 2 from 1962 by Unidentified"]
+songs: ["The Flintstones Theme Song, End Credits, Version 2 From 1962 by Unidentified"]
+genres: []
 ---

 ----
 ### DATE: January 19, 2004
 ----
-✫ The Flintstones Theme Song, end credits, Version 2 from 1962 by Unidentified
+✫ The Flintstones Theme Song, End Credits, Version 2 From 1962 *by* Unidentified

 #### Comment:
 * (For the arrival at the bedrock.)